Is It Hard To Make Fake Rocks?

 Please note - These DVD's are unmastered and produced by Steve personally.
 They will not be winning any Academy Awards despite the gritty, heartfelt performance

 by Steve throughout.
 If you are not satisfied with the DVD's simply contact Steve to arrange a complete refund of your purchase.
+As of 2020 these tutorials are available as direct downloads or watch online any time you want after completing your payment.

 How To Make Fake Rocks*